-NUR 111 - Mental Health Nursing - 3 credits
+NUR 212 - Mental Health Concepts-Nursing Implications - 3.0 Credits

 The course provides students the opportunity to examine mental health concepts and related nursing interventions.
 Emotional, mental, and behavioral disturbances and disorders as well as therapeutic modalities and pharmacological interventions are explored.
 Emphasis is placed on the importance of the nurse-patient relationship and the therapeutic use of self in the clinical setting through verbal and written communication, one-on-one interactions, and the LPN's role in interdisciplinary treatment planning.
 Legal and ethical practice as it relates to understanding mental health and the unique needs of the patient are examined.
-Students will develop an awareness of their own behavior and its impact on others.
-Nursing faculty-supervised hands-on Clinical experience allows students an opportunity to develop a skills-set to use in diverse practice settings to meet patients' mental health needs.
-Classroom Lectures and Clinical occur concurrently.
-55 hours of instruction.
+Students will develop awareness of own behavior and its impact on others.
+30 hours of instruction.